andrewmsboyd/pdsnd_github/README.md

 ### Date created
-Projects and files were created on 11.16.18.
+Projects and files were created on November 16th, 2018.

 ### Exploring Bikeshare Data With Python and Pandas